microsoft/code-with-engineering-playbook/docs/privacy/data-handling.md

 Please use the above guidelines to ensure the data is used only for intended purposes and thereby gain trust.
 It is important to be aware of data handling best practices and ensure the required clarity is provided to adhere to the above 5Ws.

-## Handling data in ISE engagements
+## Handling Data in ISE Engagements

 Data should never leave customer-controlled environments and contractors and/or other members in the engagement should never have access to complete customer data sets but use limited customer data sets using the following prioritized approaches: